 On arrival in Gabon we will be accommodated in a comfortable hotel in the city centre, please expect double occupancy in twin bedrooms.

-Throughout the expedition, except for the first night when the team will will stay outside the research station or in a basic hotel in Makokou, we will be camping rough in the jungle and forests in improvised camp sites as we move along the route.
+Throughout the expedition, except for the first night when the team will stay outside the research station or in a basic hotel in Makokou, we will be camping rough in the jungle and forests in improvised camp sites as we move along the route.
 Secret Compass will provide hammocks.

 Occasionally people on our expeditions are not prepared for camping for multiple days.
 Living in these conditions can degrade your health if you do not look after yourself and increase fatigue if you are not used to living rough.
 You need to be highly organised so that your night and morning routine is done efficiently and quickly.
 If you are inexperienced at camping, it is essential that you get as much practice as possible prior to the expedition.

 Airport transfers are provided from Libreville Leon M’ba International Airport to the team hotel.
 4×4 vehicles and minibuses will be used to transfer the group to and from the start and finish point of the expedition.
 These road journeys will be over roads of varying levels of construction and will take the majority of the day, delays and breakdowns are likely.

-The team will be using compact inflatable pack-rafts which are tried and tested on all water conditions from white-water rapids to still surfaces.
+On the river, the team will be using compact inflatable packrafts which are tried and tested on all water conditions from white-water rapids to still surfaces.
 There will be some sections where portaging (carrying the rafts over land) will be necessary to avoid extreme white water or waterfalls.
 All the necessary rafting gear will be provided.
 Training and a safety brief will be given on your first day on the water, but you should be comfortable on and around water and accept that you may capsize.